Tahler/decimal-rs/README.md

 If you're looking to help, there are plenty of small pieces that can be worked on.
 Below is a list:

-- Display with alternate formatting
+- Equality
 - Addition / Subtraction
 - Multiplication / Division
   - With floats as well as other decimals
+- Display with alternate formatting
 - Remainder
 - Comparisons - equality, less than, greater than
 - FromStrRadix